gogoprog/euccas.github.io/source/_posts/2016-09-28-the-uber-challenge-of-cross-application-testinng.md

 	- Octopus coordinates communication across different apps running on different devices
 	- This solution can be adopted for any tests that require coordination/communication across different apps or devices
 - What makes testing Uber's mobile apps significantly different from testing Google Maps?
-- Why Octopus?
-Unified.
-Extensible.
+- Why (built) Octopus?
+Unified (iOS and Android).
+Extensible (Integrate with different UI testing frameworks).
 Parallelized.
-Signaling.
+Signaling (enabling cross-app and cross-device testing).
 - What does Octopus do?
 Prepare test targets.
 Run tests (handles signaling).
 Create test results reports.
 Pull test artifacts.
 Perform clean ups.
+All from simple command line.
-- Signaling between driver test and rider test: Conducted with Test Host.
-API readSignal (blocking), writeSignal (nonblocking)
+- Signaling between driver test and rider test: Conducted with Test Host to improve the consistency.
+API readSignal (blocking), writeSignal (nonblocking).
+Test hosts and test targets are connected via USB (reliable).
 - Apple Chow wrote about Octopus on [Uber Engineering](http://eng.uber.com/rescued-by-octopus/)